Jean Prioleau: Early coaching career (1999–2010)

 Prioleau returned to Fordham to begin his coaching career as an assistant under new coach Bob Hill in 1999.
-Fordham went 14–15 (7–9 in Atlantic 10 Conference games), a two game improvement overall and in conference from the last season.
+Fordham went 14–15 (7–9 in Atlantic 10 Conference games), a two-game improvement overall and in conference from the last season.

 From 2000 to 2005, Prioleau was an assistant coach at Wichita State under Mark Turgeon.
 The new coaching staff inherited a program that had just one winning season in the entire 1990s.
 Wichita State qualified for the National Invitation Tournament three straight seasons from 2003 to 2005; Prioleau helped build some of the best recruiting classes in program history.

 In the 2005–06 season, Prioleau was an assistant coach at Marquette under Tom Crean.
 Marquette went 20–11 and qualified for the NCAA tournament.

 From 2006 to 2008, Prioleau was an assistant coach at Iowa State under Greg McDermott.
-Iowa State went 15–16 and 2006–07 and 14–18 in 2007–08.
+Iowa State went 15–16 in 2006–07 and 14–18 in 2007–08.
 Then from 2008 to 2010, Prioleau was an assistant coach at TCU under Jim Christian.
 TCU went 14–17 and 13–19 in Prioleau's two seasons on staff.